dotnet/coreclr/Documentation/project-docs/profiling-api-status.md

 ### ReJIT on ARM

-ReJIT optimizations are only available on x86/x64 for now.
+ReJIT feature is only available on x86/x64 for now.

 ### Any issues we missed?